 - prevention of zero-day exploits

-After traffic has passed WAF security level and firewall filtered it from all suspicious, bad and unknown requests it goes to…
+After traffic has passed WAF security level and the firewall filtered it from all suspicious, bad, and unknown requests it goes to…

 What’s the point?
 First of all server firewall will only let through the traffic which WAF has already checked.
-So if some kind of handyman finds a way to get around WAF he / she won’t be able to go further as server firewall won’t pass it.
+So if some kind of handyman finds a way to get around WAF he/she won’t be able to go further as the server firewall won’t pass it.
 So main features of server firewall are:

 - allow traffic only from WAF

 - allow traffic to go only through specified ports (custom configured for each case)